top of page

 projects

-As you might expect from a newly minted organisation, we are not short of ideas nor, as it happens, the depth of experience to make things happen.
+We are not short of ideas - nor the depth of experience to make things happen.
 However, before any idea can become a CIC ‘project’ a careful evaluation process needs to take place.
-Here are the first 3 initiatives we hope to progress in the early part of 2024.
+Here are a few of the initiatives we have got underway in 2024 or are looking to progress in 2025.

 The Richmond Yorkshire Community Interest Company is applying to become the Community Anchor Organisation (CAO) for Richmond.